 └ fail here

-In other words, if the next token is ;
+In other words, if the next token is ; and the

-number of {
+number of { seen is 0.

 void Parser::synchronize() {